 Little House on the Prairie author Laura Ingalls Wilder was a real-life pioneer girl who endured tornadoes, blizzards, wildfires, malaria, and near-starvation, but her books were fictionalized, highly edited accounts of her life.
 What was the real story?
 Why did the family leave the house in the big woods?
 What were her true feelings about Native Americans?
 What happened in her marriage to Almanzo?
 How did Laura start writing?
-Caroline Fraser, drawing from letters, diaries, unfinished manuscripts, and interviews, spent years uncovering the true story.
+Author Caroline Fraser, drawing from letters, diaries, unfinished manuscripts, and interviews, spent years uncovering the true story.
 She will be at Prairie Lights Books in Iowa City on December 4, 2017, at 7 p.m. to read from her acclaimed biography, Prairie Fires: The American Dreams of Laura Ingalls Wilder.

 Wilder’s story, writes Fraser in the book’s introduction, “is broader, stranger, and darker than her books, containing whole chapters she could scarcely bear to examine.”

 Prairie Fires was chosen as one of Amazon’s Best Books of the Year, and Booklist called it “compelling, beautifully written . . . an unforgettable American story.”
 Vivian Gornik of The New Republic wrote, “Prairie Fires could not have been published at a more propitious time in our national life.”

 Fraser is the editor of the Library of America edition of Wilder’s Little House books, and her writing has appeared in The New Yorker, The Atlantic, and the Los Angeles Times.

 Metropolitan Books kindly supplied this interview with Caroline Fraser:

 Many people feel like they know Laura Ingalls Wilder.
 Was her real life different from the one she portrayed in the books?